 Recent reports indicated a 5% probable dip in hiring intention in the IT sector from October 2019 to March 2020.
-Moreover, a considerable talent shortage can be expected in the industry by 2021.
+Moreover, a huge talent shortage can be expected in the industry by 2021.
 The reason: survey and trends show that India’s IT professionals are lacking deep and advanced technical expertise required to adapt to rapid changes in the industry.

 Additionally, employees will have to marry technical skills with skills such as critical thinking, adaptability, and leadership skills, to meet the future needs of the industry.
 Do these trends sound alarming?
 Wait, make way for optimism.
 Professionals can invest time and effort in making themselves employable in the IT sector.
 Here are some ways to gear up:

-Upgrading and Upskilling
+Upgrading and upskilling

 An article in Forbes can’t stress enough on learning– companies want avid learners.
 The results of The Annual Employability Report, Engineers 2019, too, point to a dire need for up-skilling in the IT industry.
 As stated in the report, “More than 80% of engineers may be unemployable for any job in the knowledge economy due to the lack of next-gen tech skills.”

-The initiative for more in-depth learning is the responsibility of both employees and employers.
+The initiative for deeper learning is the responsibility of both employees and employers.
 For example, Singapore-based bank, UOB, has launched a program called ‘Better U’, through which, they train their employees on the latest technology to keep them employable.
 Employees that have a reputation of being learners are more likely to be offered high-profile projects and new jobs within their organization or their professional networks.

 Elizabeth Crook, author of Live Large: The Achiever’s Guide to What’s Next, points to the fact that technology and process innovation aren’t limited to one sector anymore; all sorts of industries, from finance to retail, FMCG to staffing are utilizing machine learning and artificial intelligence.
 Hence, do not narrow down your network to one particular stream; explore different areas; chances are, you’ll land up with a relevant and exciting opportunity in a completely new field.

-Here’s how to stay up-to-date: industry publications, conferences, social media networking groups, and city-based networking groups are a few of the critical resources that you could use for staying informed about the going on in your specific industry.
+Here’s how to stay up-to-date: industry publications, conferences, social media networking groups, and city-based networking groups are a few of the key resources that you could use for staying informed about the going on in your specific industry.

-Branding Oneself and Resumes
+Branding oneself and resumes

 Let’s get to work:

-Being Speedy and Swift
+Being speedy and swift

 In their book, Speed, leadership development experts John Zenger and Joseph Folkman talk about four types of work performers:

-1. Sloth – slow, tedious, poor execution
+1. Sloth – slow, boring, poor execution

 3. Hare – frantic, easily distracted, mixed execution